Draft Amendment Text to R.24 and INR.24

 c) make the above information publicly available; and

-d) assess the money laundering and terrorist financing risks associated with different types of legal persons created in the country.
+d) assess the money laundering and terrorist financing risks associated with different types of legal persons created in the country, and take appropriate steps to manage and mitigate the risks that they identify.

 A. Basic information